Introduction to our Ghost CMS Review

 Support and Resources:

-As we stated earlier, technical support is offered across all subscription packages and is available 24/7.
+As we stated earlier in this Ghost CMS Review, technical support is offered across all subscription packages and is available 24/7.
 Also, when it comes to resources, Ghost Pro is no slouch.

 Depending on your subscription package, you can have anywhere between one to 15 staff users at any given time, along with managed hosting and a whole roster of tools and integrations to make for a meaningful blogging experience.

 There is a free 14-day trial for Ghost Pro, after which you have to subscribe to one of the premium plans.
-Unfortunately, Ghost does not offer a refund in the event that you want to cancel your subscription.
+Unfortunately, Ghost terms of service page states it does not offer a refund in the event that you want to cancel your subscription.

 What is ghost blogging platform best for?